mani-plant/WebCL.js/README.md

 Every GPU instance is independent of other GPU instances.
 A GPU instance can be used to create Buffers which corrosponds to Memory on GPU and Programs which run in parallel on GPU

-## Buffer
+## Lattice
-Buffers are memory on GPU, initialize a buffer by putting values in Buffer.data Float32Array, and use Buffer.alloc and Buffer.delete to allocate memory on GPU for Buffer.data and delete it respectively.
+Buffers are memory on GPU, initialize a buffer by putting values in Lattice.data Float32Array, and use Lattice.alloc and Lattice.delete to allocate memory on GPU for Lattice.data and delete it respectively.
 ```
-var buffer1 = myGPU.Buffer(shape, shaped_js_array) // shaped_js_array is optional, can be passed as buffer1.set(shaped_js_array) later too
+var buffer1 = myGPU.Lattice(shape, shaped_js_array) // shaped_js_array is optional, can be passed as buffer1.set(shaped_js_array) later too

 buffer1.alloc();
 //send buffer1.data to GPU